berna14y/MLOps_Final_Project/README.md

-## 🏆 MLOps Project: Bank Marketing Prediction API
+# 🏆 MLOps Project: Bank Marketing Prediction API

+---

+## 📢 About

+This project was completed as part of the **Veri Bilimi Okulu MLOps Bootcamp**.
+It showcases the end-to-end implementation of a machine learning pipeline, deployment with FastAPI, Docker containerization, and infrastructure automation using Terraform and Ansible on AWS.

+---

-### 📌 Problem Statement
+## 📌 Problem Statement

 Financial institutions often run marketing campaigns to promote term deposit products.
 The goal of this project is to **predict whether a customer will subscribe** to a term deposit using historical campaign data.

-This project demonstrates an end-to-end MLOps workflow by building a machine learning pipeline, deploying it via **FastAPI**, **containerizing with Docker**, and provisioning infrastructure using **Terraform** and **Ansible** on **AWS EC2**.
+This project demonstrates an end-to-end MLOps workflow by building a machine learning pipeline, deploying it via **FastAPI**, containerizing with **Docker**, and provisioning infrastructure using **Terraform** and **Ansible** on **AWS EC2**.

 ---

-### 📊 Dataset
+## 📊 Dataset

 - **Source:** UCI Machine Learning Repository – Bank Marketing Dataset
 - **File:** `bank-additional-full.csv`